avjaarsveld/avjaarsveld.github.io/_posts/2015-01-31-Quest-for-the-best-Ruby-on-Rails-development-editor.md

 plug-ins, and all the others like syntax-highlighting and auto-indentation) and looks easy enough to get into and learn.
 I also like the Textmate-like styling and way of doing things, even though I've never actually used Textmate.
 It must be Ryan Bates' influence.

+> Since writing this post I have started using Sublime Text 2 more and Redcar less, mainly
+> because Redcar is not yet a 100% finished project making Sublime Text slighlty more
+> conducive to quick and painless development.

 ## Install the Redcar Editor